EdwinKestler/daily-productivity-assistant/docs/customization_guide.md

 - Use SQLite with `sqlite3` for structured querying
 - Export weekly logs to CSV/Markdown
 - Backup to cloud drive
+- generate an .ICS file to export your daily tasks

 ✅ Tip: Use `report.py` as base to write custom export scripts.